Pre-clinical data published in Nature Communications (2025) · View Study

 VeloxDX is committed to scientific rigor, clinical relevance, and regulatory transparency.
 We share our progress with the research community as we advance.

-Chan, Gregson, Wildman et al. (2025) established agmatine as a clinically validated urinary biomarker for Enterobacterales detection.
+Chan, Gregson, Wildman et al. (2025) reported agmatine as a predictive urinary metabolite for culture-positive UTI specimens, with validation across blinded patient cohorts.

 info@veloxdx.com